pleleu-dev/boilerplate-spa-react-graphql/README.md

 ### `npm run isready`

-Format code, find problems and builds the app for production to the `build` folder
+Format code, find problems, run tests and builds the app for production to the `build` folder

 ## Learn More